Endava-Sofia/fe-code-guidelines/guidelines/css.md

 Avoid ID selectors.

 ID attributes are expected to be unique across an entire page, which is difficult to guarantee when a page contains many components worked on by many different engineers.
-Class selectors should be preferred in all situations.
+Class selectors should be preferred.
+So for overriding a style rule added by an external library CSS code it might be good to use them as that way you might avoid having to add !important which is way worse as a solution.

 ```css
 /* Not recommended */